0chain/0chain/code/go/0chain.net/conductor/README.md

 tests:
   - name: "Miner: 50 (switch to contribute)"
     flow:
-    # Flow is a series of commands.
+    # Flow is a series of directives.
-    # The command can either be built-in in the conductor
+    # The directive can either be built-in in the conductor
-    # or custom defined in `conductor.config.yaml`
+    # or custom command defined in "conductor.config.yaml"
-      - set_monitor: "sharder-1" # Most commands refer to nodes, these are defined in `conductor.config.yaml`
+      - set_monitor: "sharder-1" # Most directive refer to node by name, these are defined in `conductor.config.yaml`
       - cleanup_bc: {} # A sample built-in command that triggers stop on all nodes and clean up.
       - start: ['sharder-1']
       - start: ['miner-1', 'miner-2', 'miner-3']